Skip to content

 Overall Architecture

 ViHOI consists of two core components: a VLM-based Prior Extractor and a Vision-aware HOI Generator.
-The inputs are a set of 2D reference images and a text description.
-Qwen2.5-VL extracts visual priors and textual priors from different layers respectively; two Q-Former-based Prior Adaptors compress these into compact tokens, which are then injected as conditions into a DiT-based motion diffusion model and guide HOI motion synthesis via self-attention.
-During training, images rendered from GT motion sequences are used; during inference, reference images are synthesized by a text-to-image model.
+Inputs include a set of 2D reference images and a text description.
+The VLM (Qwen2.5-VL) extracts visual and textual priors from different layers, which are compressed into compact tokens via two Q-Former-based Prior Adaptors.
+These are then injected as conditions into a DiT-based motion diffusion model through a self-attention mechanism to guide HOI motion synthesis.
+The training phase uses images rendered from GT motion, while the inference phase uses reference images synthesized by a text-to-image model.

 Key Designs